 Combining Initialisms and Acronyms

-- UCLA: The difference between acronyms and initialisms can also be a deliberate choice on the part of the speaker.
-In the world of college sports, for instance, it’s commonplace for a team’s fans (or detractors) to joke about an institution known by an initialism by pronouncing its name as a word - for instance "uhk-lah” instead of “you-see-ell-a" for the University of California, Los Angeles.
+UCLA: The difference between acronyms and initialisms can also be a deliberate choice on the part of the speaker.
+In the world of college sports, for instance, it’s commonplace for a team’s fans (or detractors) to joke about an institution known by an initialism by pronouncing its name as a word instead.
+For instance, they might say “uhk-lah” instead of “you-see-elle-ay” for the University of California, Los Angeles.

 Letters in a Line